Malaesala Aumavae–Laulu: Baltimore Ravens

-Aumavae–Laulu was selected in the sixth round, 199th overall, of the 2023 NFL draft by the Baltimore Ravens.
+Aumavae–Laulu was selected by the Baltimore Ravens in the sixth round, 199th overall, of the 2023 NFL draft.

 On October 15, 2024, Aumavae–Laulu was released by the Ravens and re-signed to the practice squad.

 Seattle Seahawks

-On February 3, 2025, Aumavae-Laulu signed a reserve/futures contract with the Seattle Seahawks.
+On February 3, 2025, Aumavae–Laulu signed a reserve/futures contract with the Seattle Seahawks.
 He was waived by Seattle on May 20.

+Washington Commanders

+On December 31, 2025, Aumavae–Laulu was signed to the Washington Commanders' practice squad.
+On January 5, 2026, he signed a reserve/futures contract with the Commanders.
+He was released by Washington on August 11.